-A lumbar caudal epidural steroid injection is an outpatient procedure for treating low back and leg pain.
+A lumbar selective nerve root block is a target-specific epidural steroid injection for diagnosing and treating low back and leg pain.

 What is the epidural space?

 The dura is a protective covering of the spinal cord and its nerves.
 The space surrounding the dura is called the epidural space.
 In the lower back it is called the lumbar epidural space.